raul23/Darth-Vader-RPi/docs/main_config.rst

 ^^^^^^^^^^^
-The setting `verbose`_ in the configuration file is a flag (set to *false* by default) that allows you to run the script :mod:`start_dv` by logging to the terminal all messages (logging level is set to DEBUG).
+The setting `verbose`_ in the configuration file is a flag (set to *false* by default) that allows you to run the script :mod:`start_dv` by logging to the terminal all messages (logging level is set to DEBUG when ``verbose`` is *true*).
 Also, when there is an exception, a traceback is printed so you can pinpoint exactly where the error occurred in the code which is not the case when running the script without ``verbose`` (you only get a one-line error message).

 .. code-block:: console
    :caption: **Example:** running the script **without verbose**